What Are the Depression Symptoms of Bipolar Disorder?

 What Is Bipolar II Disorder?

 While mania is the main characteristic of bipolar I disorder, bipolar II has milder periods of elation known as hypomania.
 It also has episodes of mild or major depression.
-According to the DSM-IV, a manual published by the American Psychiatric Association, the difference between mania and hypomania is "the degree of severity" as well as an absence of psychosis (delusions or hallucinations) in hypomania and no negative impact from "high" symptoms in work and social functioning,
+According to the DSM-5, the diagnostic manual published by the American Psychiatric Association, the difference between mania and hypomania is "the degree of severity" as well as an absence of psychosis (delusions or hallucinations) in hypomania and no negative impact from "high" symptoms in work and social functioning,

 What Are Signs of Hypomania With Bipolar II Disorder?

 Signs of hypomania with bipolar II disorder include: